San Francisco International Airport: International Terminal

 The International Terminal is composed of Boarding Area A with 15 gates (A1-A15) and Boarding Area G with 14 gates (G1-G14).
 Designed by Craig W. Hartman of Skidmore, Owings and Merrill, the terminal opened in December 2000 to replace the International Departures section of Terminal 2.
-It is the largest international terminal in North America, and the largest building in the world built on base isolators to protect against earthquakes.
+It is the largest international terminal in North America and the largest building in the world built on base isolators to protect against earthquakes.
 Food service focuses on quick service versions of leading San Francisco Bay Area restaurants, following other SFO terminals.
 Planners attempted to make the airport a destination in and of itself, not just for travelers passing through.
 The international terminal is a common-use facility, with all gates and all ticketing areas shared among international airlines and several domestic carriers.
 Common-use terminal equipment (CUTE) is used at check-in counters and gates.
 All international arrivals and departures are handled here (except flights from cities with customs preclearance).
-The International Terminal houses the airport's BART station, adjacent to the garage leading to Boarding Area G. The SFO Medical Clinic is located next to the security screening area of Boarding Area A. All gates in this terminal have at least two jetway bridges, except gates A3 and A12, which have one.
+The International Terminal houses the airport's BART station, adjacent to the garage that leads to Boarding Area G. The SFO Medical Clinic is located next to the security screening area in Boarding Area A. All gates in this terminal have at least two jetway bridges, except gates A3 and A12, which have one.
 Gates A1 and A2 can accommodate two aircraft.
 Six of the gates are designed for the Airbus A380, making SFO one of the first airports in the world with such gates when it was built in 2000.
 Gate A11 has three jetways for boarding.
 Four other gates have two jetways fitted for A380 service.

-The International Terminal completed a continuous ring of terminals, by filling in the last remaining gap to the west of then-existing terminals.
-Its geometry required that the terminal structure be built above the main access road, at enormous expense, including building dedicated ramps for connectivity to Highway 101.
+The International Terminal completed a continuous ring of terminals by filling in the last remaining gap to the west of the then-existing terminals.
+Its geometry required that the terminal structure be built above the main access road, at enormous expense, with dedicated ramps connecting to Highway 101.
 The design and construction of the international terminal was by Skidmore, Owings & Merrill, Del Campo & Maru Architects, Michael Willis Associates, and built by Tutor Perini (main terminal building), Hellmuth, Obata, and Kassabaum in association with Robin Chiang & Company, Robert B. Wong Architects, and built by Tutor Perini (Boarding Area G), and Gerson/Overstreet Architects and built by Hensel Phelps Construction (Boarding Area A).
 The contracts were awarded after an architectural design competition.